bhurstGH/LocalTestStruggleApp/README.md

 You should already have a Slack account and be signed in at https://slack.com.

 Navigate to https://slack.com/create and enter the email address that you wish to use for this workspace.
-You'll be asked for a confirmation number that you should receieve via email shortly.
+You'll be asked for a confirmation number that you should receieve via email.

 After entering the confirmation number, you will be asked to name your team.
 This will be the initial name of both your Slack workspace and the URL, e.g. "My Team" and `myteam.slack.com`.
 The next step requests a project that your team is working on.
 This will be designated as a default channel in your workspace and can be whatever you like.
 If you enter "My StruggleApp function", `#my-struggleapp-function` channel will be created.